stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Julz Insight is a company driven by a singular vision that focuses on building innovative and impactful products, brands and solutions that will shape the world.
+      Julz Insight is an IT firm that crafts results-oriented solutions by building innovative and impactful products, brands, and experiences.

       We believe in the power of people to change the world, especially when they are empowered to use their talents, passions and expertise to help shape it in ways that are meaningful, exciting and unique.
 We do this by bringing the best people into our team and sharing our values with the people in our community.